Sobhangh/IDP-Z3/docs/REST.md

     - code : string
     - method : "propagate" | ""modelexpand" | "explain" | "minimize" | "abstract"
     - expanded : [string]  // for propagate
+    - value : string // for explain: string of atom, preceded by '~' if negated

 GET response for "propagate" :